Chelsea Australian Garden at Olinda

 Remember to keep wildlife wild by not feeding them.
 All plants, animals and other natural features and cultural sites are protected and must not be disturbed or removed.

 We know the community is as excited about the opening of the Chelsea Australian Garden at Olinda as we are.
-When it opens, we are expecting large crowds.
+We are expecting large crowds over the coming months.

 To help you plan your visit and to get the best experience at the garden, we recommend that you: